robang74/redfishos/forum/quick-start-guide.md

 remote]$ exit
 ```

 Before changing those values, prepare yourself to use [vi the editor](https://web.mit.edu/merolish/Public/vi-ref.pdf) and make a backup copy of the original file.
-Or you can install `nano`, and use it instead of `vi`, as kindly suggested by @miau following these instructions:
+Or you can install `nano` and use it instead of `vi`, as kindly suggested by @miau following these instructions:

 `remote]$ devel-su pkcon install nano`

-Alternatively, you can download and copy the `gps.conf` as described in the next session and decide to modify it by your own hands.
+Alternatively, you can download and copy the `gps.conf` as described in the next session and decide to modify it with your own hands.
 Instead of downloading the file, apply the `Patch Manager` patch cited above and then perform the changes you like.

 <sup>________</sup>

 **terminal app**

 Visit this link for the [modified gps.conf](https://drive.google.com/file/d/1ZCheJadDhO38atpIFmRKMjBA42XYnUJT/view) and save it in `Downloads`.
 Then open the terminal and execute the following commands:

 ```
 home]$ cd android_storage/Download